-Randall finds his birth mother’s family.
-Randall also grapples with his experiences of growing up black, in a white family.
+Randall finally learns about his birth mother’s family.
+He also grapples with his identity and experiences of growing up black, in a white family.
+Rebecca apologizes to Randall for the way she handled his desire to know his biological family.
 Meanwhile, Kate and Toby adopt a baby girl and say an abrupt, yet heart-wrenching goodbye to the birth mother.
-This is season 5 of “This is Us” so far.
+This is season 5 of “This is Us.”

 Few shows can evoke as much emotion as “This is Us.”
-Now in its fifth season, the hit NBC drama has explored many adoption storylines, taking viewers back – and forth – in time.
+About to start its sixth and final season, the hit NBC drama has explored many adoption storylines, taking viewers back – and forth – in time.
 When the show was forced to wrap early in season 4, due to the COVID-19 pandemic, fans were left with some dramatic cliffhangers.
 Randall and Kevin got into a heart-wrenching argument that resulted in Kevin saying he wished that Randall had never been adopted and placed in their family.

 The Transracial Adoption Factor